Welcome to my CHIP-8 emulation page !

 CHIP-8 and Super Chip programs I made (and which nearly everyone included in his emulator):

-BLITZ : This game is a BOMBER clone.
-You are in a plane, and you must destroy the towers of a town.
-Your plane is flying left to right, and goes down.
+BLITZ: a BOMBER clone where you must destroy the towers.
+You're flying left to right and loose altitude.
 Use 5 to drop a bomb.
-The game ends when you crash yourself on a tower...
+The game ends when you crash on a tower...

-BREAKOUT: Not really my creation, but rather a modified BRIX with graphics looking like the game on the Atari 2600 console.
+BREAKOUT: A modified BRIX with graphics looking like the game on the Atari 2600 console, so not my real creation...

-HIDDEN : A memory game where 8 pairs of tiles are randomly hidden in a 4 x 4 matrix.
-Your goal is to find all pairs in a minimum amount of tries.
+HIDDEN: A memory game where eight pairs of tiles are randomly placed and hidden in a 4x4 matrix.
+Find all pairs in a minimum amount of tries.

 INVADERS: The well known Space Invaders game.
 Destroy the invaders with your ship.
 Shoot with 5, move with 4 and 6.
-Press 5 to begin a game.
+Press 5 to start the game.

-MERLIN : This is the SIMON game.
-The goal is to remember in which order the squares are lighted.
-The game begins by lighting 4 random squares, and then asks you to light the squares in the correct order.
-You win a level when you give the exact order, and each increasing level shows a additionnal square.
-The game ends when you light an incorrect square.
-Keys are 4 and 5 for the two upper squares, then 1 and 2 for the two other ones.
+MERLIN: The classic Simon game.
+Remember in which order the squares light.
+The game begins by lighting only four random squares.
+Each level adds one square to the sequence.
+The game ends when you light a wrong square.
+Keys are 4 and 5 for the two upper squares, 1 and 2 for the two lower ones.

 PONG2: A modified version of PONG with a nicer central line.
 Player 1 uses 7 and 4, player 2 uses / and *.

-SQUARE : A magic square game.
+SQUARE: A magic square game.
 Levels vary from 3 x 3 to 8 x 8.
-Each levels has a matrix of white squares which must all be turned black (they can be turned white as well).
-The problem is, when you want to invert the color of one square, you also invert the color of the square on the left, on the right, up and down.
-The whole square must be turned black in a minimum amount of moves.
-Levels 3 ends in 5 steps.
+Each level starts with a matrix of white squares, which must all be turned black in a minimum amount of moves.
+The problem is, when you want to invert the color of one square, you also invert the color of the squares located left, right, up and down.
+Level 3 ends in 5 steps.
 Level 4 ends in 4 steps.
 You find the others !

 Speed problems: